steveculshaw/brindlewoodbay/README.md

 * **CLUE:** long dark grasping hands in a hall way, which take & take until their is nothing left of her

+We decide to hold a ouija board session on the arm ... whose was the arm ...
+"My name is Kari.
+It was horrible.
+I was in Miss Greenleaf's."<br>
+So we head out to work on her ... by scaring with masked figures ... just like in "Amanda Delacourt - When Satan Slumbers"<br>
+She opens the door ... screams, and turns to run ... but we catch her<br>

+Winnie is left in the house alone, as Krystal & Atsidi try to catch her as she runs off.<br>
+Krystal is a dead-eye with her catapult, knocking her out.<br>
+Searching Winnie finds Caroline Greenleaf's diary, about a week in the future, there are 3 days blanked out ...<br>
+Krystal frisks the unconscious woman ... but the police arrive!
+Brett Anderson & Matt Evers<br>
+Winnie is ignored, but sadly Krystal fluffs it badly ...<br>

 ## All Clues

 * **CLUE:** an animal with more limbs than it should have ... the grey dog